SF-Nexus/SF-Nexus.github.io/README.md

 This website was built using the 11ty framework, deployed on Netlify at sfnexus.io.

+Info on the theme is available on the [11ty website page](https://jamstackthemes.dev/theme/11straps/)

 To build this site, clone the repository.

 Open your Terminal and change to the repo directory "SF-Nexus.github.io"